Asymptotic Behaviour of Semigroup Traces and Schatten Classes of Resolvents

 \begin{remark} If $A$ is \textit{not} closed but $B:=A^*A$ is densely defined, then the positive operator $B$ is symmetric with equal deficiency indices.
 Consequently, $B$ has positive self-adjoint extensions.
-Among these extensions, there are two distinguished ones: $B_K$ and $B_F$, known as the \textit{Krein-von Neumann} (or "soft") and \textit{Friedrichs} (or "hard") extensions, respectively.
-By Krein's theorem, for any positive self-adjoint extension $\tilde{B}$ of $B$, the following inequalities hold:
+Among these extensions, there are two distinguished ones: $B_K$ and $B_F$, known as the \textit{Krein--von Neumann} (or "soft") and \textit{Friedrichs} (or "hard") extensions, respectively.
+By the Krein theorem, for any positive self-adjoint extension $\tilde{B}$ of $B$, the following inequalities hold: